A Short Note on Ethnonationalism in and Around Manipur

 What are the implications of ethnic-based politics and nationalism in our contemporary world?
-The ongoing Meitei-Kuki Conflict of 2023 have some answers.
+The Meitei-Kuki Conflict of 2023 offers some clues.

 Preface